Single particle properties of the 2D Hubbard model for real frequencies at weak coupling: Breakdown of the Dyson series for partial self-energy expansions: Dissecting the Dyson expansion

-We probe this in Table~\ref{tab:irrred_values} where we quote values of reducible and irreducible groups at each order for the case presented in Fig.~\ref{fig:FedorSigma} [$U/t=3$, $\beta t=8.33$, $\mu=0$] at the zeroth Matsubara frequency, $i\omega_0$.
-We see at each order that the reducible contributions, though accounting for a small number of diagrams have an amplitude comparable to the irreducible diagrams.
-However, the reducible and irreducible diagram contributions have opposite signs which in this case represents the wrong physical outcome - insulating vs metallic behavior.
+We probe this issue in detail in Fig.~\ref{fig:red_irr} where we plot the negative imaginary part of $G^{(4)}$ (left frame) and $G^{(6)}$ (right frame) broken into contributions from reducible and irreducible diagrams.
+Shown as a function of inverse temperature for the zeroth Matsubara frequency, a positive value is indicative of metallic behavior while a negative value suggests insulating behavior.
+At 4th order the reducible and irreducible contributions are comparable in magnitude but opposite sign for all values of $\beta t$.
+Below $\beta t=1$ the two contributions merge, but tend to zero suggesting that neither contribution is important for temperatures above $T/t=1$.
+At 6th order we again see that the reducible and irreducible contributions have opposite signs and below $\beta t \approx 6$ both contributions are negligible.
 Since we are comparing coefficients of the same order - carrying the same factors of $U^m$ - this disparity in value is not interaction strength dependent, and exists for all choices of $U/t$.

 In order for Dyson's equation to have utility, the sum of reducible diagrams would need to be the dominant contribution to the total result.
 If this were the case, then the infinite sequence of reducible terms generated by Dyson's equation would provide for free a good approximation of very high order terms.
-For this specific problem, we see that systematically, order by order, the reducible contributions are not a good representation of the total.
-This does not appear to change as order increases and we expect that this disparity in value will continue until both the reducible and irreducible contributions at the next order are negligible.
+Interpreting the results of Fig.~\ref{fig:red_irr} we see that there is no temperature at which the reducible diagrams are the dominant contribution.
+We see that systematically, order by order, the reducible contributions are not a good representation of the total.
+This does not appear to change as order increases and we expect that, for fixed temperature, this disparity in value will continue until both the reducible and irreducible contributions at the next order are negligible.

 The basic logic of the Dyson series is that it should be preferable to include \emph{some} higher order terms rather than none.
 We see instead that it is systematically preferrable to \emph{not} include those terms.
-This suggests that there is no advantage to employing Dyson's equation for this problem - the Hubbard interaction at low temperatures.
+This suggests that there is no advantage to employing Dyson's equation for this problem - the Hubbard interaction at weak coupling and low temperatures.
 This does not mean we should not take advantage of the reducibility of self-energy diagrams, simply that we should truncate the expansion and include all terms of each order to avoid this issue.